01

 No. The current model is intentionally lightweight.
 Stores surface selected items, shoppers request reserve-for-pickup, and payment happens in-store.

-No. The current pilot is focused on selected standout items, not full inventory digitisation.
+No. The proposed initial pilot is focused on selected standout items, not full inventory digitisation.

 Store confirmation is manual.
 Stores remain in control of what gets confirmed.

-Not in the current pilot.
+Not in the proposed initial pilot.
 The present focus is pickup-first.

-No. Opdrops is currently being developed through a constrained pilot rather than a broad public rollout.
+No. Opdrops is currently preparing a constrained pilot rather than offering a broad public rollout.

 Stores with strong one-off inventory, local shopper appeal, and interest in a low-lift way to surface standout pieces.